RMIT University Student Union

-Established in 1944, the RMIT University Student Union or RUSU, is the peak representative body for all students enrolled at RMIT University.
+The RMIT University Student Union (RUSU), is the peak representative body for students enrolled at the Royal Melbourne Institute of Technology (RMIT).
 The Student Union is independent of the university and operates under the direction of annually elected student representatives.
 According to the constitution, all students are automatic members of the Student Union but may choose to become a financial member.
-RUSU works in collaboration with its sister organisation the RMIT Vietnam Student Council to achieve common aims and objectives for all students.

-The Student Union offers a range of services, including student rights advocacy, campus activities and events, funding student media including RMITV & Catalyst as well as hosting Women's, Queer and Postgraduate student lounges.
+The Student Union offers a range of services, including student rights advocacy, campus activities and events, funding student media including RMITV & Catalyst as well as hosting Women's, and Queer student lounges.
 RUSU is also responsible for funding and supporting over 100 clubs & societies that are either Academic, Cultural, Political, Social or Spiritual based.
-RMIT Link, which is run by the university (not the Student Union) funds and manages all Arts and Sports clubs.
+RMIT Student Life, which is run by the university (not the Student Union) funds and manages all Arts and Sports clubs.
 RUSU has offices at the three major Melbourne campuses and sites of RMIT University.
-RUSU is an affiliated body to the National Union of Students and the Council of Australian Postgraduate Associations.
+RUSU is an affiliated body to the National Union of Students.

 History

 John Storey Junior helped found the Student Representative Council in 1944, acted as its first President, and lobbied for the establishment of a central library.
-His studies were cut short when he was diagnosed with leukaemia and died in 1947, aged just 22.
+His studies were cut short when he was diagnosed with leukemia and died in 1947, aged just 22.
 His recognition of service to the RMIT community lives on with one RMIT's most striking buildings – Storey Hall – in tribute to John Storey Junior and his father Sir John.

 Over the years since its founding, the student union has continued to grow and expand into more areas to become an integral part of the student experience on campus.

 In 2006, with the introduction of voluntary student unionism (VSU) legislation, the Student Union underwent a major reorganisation.
 Most of the staff were made redundant, the organisation's three separate campus councils were merged, and several services such as the second-hand bookshop were abandoned.
 While the organisation suffered a drastic funding cut (from $3.9 million AUD to $1.3 million AUD) as a result of VSU, it managed to survive the cutbacks and continue providing services, advocacy and representation to students.

+In 2010, the RMIT University Student Union adopted the acronym and rebranding of RUSU.
+The student union had become formally incorporated in 2021, leading it to achieve a non-for-profit status.